imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-angels.md

 ![AnalyzeMyDream.com](/blog/what-does-it-mean-to-dream-about-angels.jpeg)

-## What Does It Mean to Dream About Angels?

 Dreaming about angels is often considered a positive sign, frequently symbolizing purity, protection, guidance, and kindness.
 These dreams may represent a strong connection to your higher self and, for some, divine protection.
 Angels hold deep spiritual significance across cultures and throughout history.